Salmon Fishing On The River Findhorn

 From here at Logie Bridge, the river descends further into Coulmony, Dunphail and Logie Estate Beats before tumbling through the Poolie Falls at Sluie and into the lower gorge at Darnaway.
 The Spring fishing can be excellent here, as the early fish in March to April can be held back by the torrents of snow melt water from upstream.
 Below Sluie is Altyre Estate, with over two and a half miles of stunningly picturesque salmon fishing meandering through high sandstone cliffs.
 Below are four miles of excellent double bank Association day and season ticket water at Forres, taking us to the brackish waters of the Sea Pool and the estuary into Findhorn Bay.

-Click here for Altyre Fishing on the River Findhorn
+Click here for Main Fishing Beats Estates

 Bridge pool on Drynachan, Cawdor Estate